it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 ## Inputs
 make sure there is a design representation that is actually reviewable.
-That doesn’t mean you need 300 pages with inch-perfect UML specifications and mathematical proofs.
-But it also doesn’t mean a random bunch of box and line pictures with no description of what those boxes and lines are supposed to represent.
+That doesnâ€™t mean you need 300 pages with inch-perfect UML specifications and mathematical proofs.
+But it also doesnâ€™t mean a random bunch of box and line pictures with no description of what those boxes and lines are supposed to represent.
 Identify the views that you need in order to depict the system qualities that are important.
 Then use a notation that other people understand.
 UML, Archimate, or whatever.